Tutankhamun's tomb conserved for future generations

 'Spots no longer a threat'

-King of ancient Egypt at age nine, Tutankhamun reigned until his unexpected death at 19, from around 1333 B.C. until around 1323 B.C.
-His tomb, in the Valley of Kings, is famous for having been discovered relatively intact, and for containing thousands of impressive artifacts.
+King of ancient Egypt at 9, Tutankhamun reigned until his unexpected death at 19, from around 1333 B.C. until around 1323 B.C.
+His tomb, in the Valley of Kings across the Nile River from Luxor, is famous for having been discovered relatively intact, and for containing thousands of impressive artifacts.

 Today, the tomb still contains the mummy of Tut himself, a quartzite sarcophagus, wooden outermost coffin and wall paintings depicting his life and death.